 Education is also a strategic pillar for Jerónimo Martins.
 As such, we continued to invest in programmes which could make a difference in the lives of our employees and, in 2017, approximately 1.4 million euros were invested in this pillar.

-In Portugal, we maintained the “Scholarship” programme, which is for employees and their children who, despite not having the financial means, wish to enrol or re-enrol in higher education.
-We attributed 90 scholarships for the 2016/2017 academic year, while 332 scholars have already benefited since its launch.
+In Portugal, we continued the “Scholarship” programme, which is for employees and their children who, despite not having the financial resources, wish to enrol or re-enrol in higher education.
+We attributed 95 scholarships for the 2016/2017 academic year, and 332 scholars have already benefited since the programme was launched.

-Also in Poland, we carried on with the “To School with Biedronka” programme, whereby we made a financial contribution towards the cost of school books for children of employees with economic difficulties.
-This measure covered around 2,700 families.
+We continued our “To School with Biedronka” programme in Poland, making a financial contribution towards the cost of school books for the children of employees with financial difficulties.
+This measure covered approximately 2,700 families.

-In Portugal, we supported 783 employees through the “Social Emergency Fund”, investing 560 thousand euros, divided between the areas of food, health, education, legal advice and financial guidance.
-This Fund counts on the professional follow-up by 5 social workers, thereby ensuring a rapid and efficient response, on the one hand, and a more assertive response to the more critical cases.
-In 2016, we monitored 404 cases.
+In 2017, we supported 706 employees through the “Social Emergency Fund”, investing 570 thousand euros, divided between the areas of food, healthcare, education, legal advice and financial guidance.

-Upholding the spirit of unity and sharing over the Christmas period, and commemorating Children’s Day, we distributed around 117 thousand presents among our employees in Portugal and in Poland.
-In addition, as we want to contribute towards the first few months in the life of our employees’ children, we offered over 4,600 Baby Kits in these two countries.
+Upholding the spirit of unity and sharing over the Christmas period, and commemorating International Children’s Day, we offered more than 124 thousand gifts to our employees in Portugal and in Poland.
+We also wanted to contribute towards the first few months of the lives of our employees’ children and offered over 5,373 Baby Kits in these two countries.